amaurypm/pseqsid/README.md

 At least one option from `-i`, `-s`, and/or `-n` must be supplied for the program to do something.

 ## Notes
-*At this moment just the identity calculation is implemented* More information will be supplied when the implementation of all features progress.
+*At this moment just the identity calculation is implemented.*
+More information will be supplied when the implementation of all features progress.

 ## Installation